-G4S is a British security company that helps Israel to operate prisons at which Palestinian political prisoners are held without trial and subjected to torture and provides equipment and services to illegal Israeli settlements, Israel’s apartheid Wall and the Israeli military.
+G4S is a British security company that helps Israel to operate prisons at which Palestinian political prisoners are held without trial and subjected to torture.
+G4S also provides equipment and services to illegal Israeli settlements, Israel’s apartheid Wall and the Israeli military.

 March 2014 – The British Broadcasting Corporation elects not to award G4S an £80m ($133m) contract following a campaign supported by notable figures including film directors Ken Loach and Mike Leigh, and novelist Ahdaf Soueif.

 January 2014 - The student union at the University of Kent in the southeast of England votes to terminate its contract with G4S following an “outcry” over its role in human rights abuses in Palestine.